kalepail/soroban-quest--pioneer/quests/0-hello-world/README.md

-# Quest 1 - Hello World
+# Pioneer Quest - Hello World

 This is the directory containing your actual quest that will need to be completed.
 In this pioneer quest repo's version of this directory, you will find